How to Sell Your Baseball Cards

 Value can be oversimplified to two components: the rarity of the card and the popularity of the player depicted on the card.
 The most important factors affecting rarity are (1) the year the baseball card was printed, (2) the card manufacturer and how many were produced, and (3) the baseball card's condition, or how new it looks.

-These considerations make the value extremely situational, which is why asking about the value of a card will almost always initially warrant the answer: “it depends.”
-For instance, a baseball card featuring a popular player may be worthless if easy to find (this is the case for most modern cards), and baseball cards normally bringing in a fair amount of cash might be worthless if in bad shape.
-All these reasons make valuing vintage sports cards a meticulous process, so we’ll break this down it down step by step.
+Value is extremely situational, which is why asking about the value of a card will almost always warrant the answer: “it depends.”
+For instance, a baseball card featuring a popular player may be worthless if easy to find (this is the case for most cards from the 80s and 90s).
+In addition, many cards hold value when in good condition but are worthless if in bad shape.

 As an interesting side note, the most valuable baseball card by far is the famously rare T206 Honus Wagner (1909-1911) with only about 60 known examples.
-A T206 Honus Wagner baseball card recently sold for over $3 million, setting the record for the most expensive card.
-While this card is so rare that very few people have ever held one in their hand, here are a few of the valuable cards that actually turn up at Dean's Cards:
+An example of the T206 Honus Wagner sold for $7.25 million in 2022, setting the record for the most expensive sports card ever sold.
+This card is so rare that very few people will ever see one with their own eyes, so here are a few of the most valuable cards that actually turn up at Dean's Cards:

 To learn about how much money you can expect to receive for your sports card collection, read more here: How Much Money to Expect When Selling My Baseball Cards?